 December 25 2012 (Culburra Beach, NSW)

-Jaiden stuck to the deal on 5 AM and 6 AM presents (one each from Santa sack on the hour) but forgot we didn’t want status updates.
+Jaiden stuck to the deal on 5 AM and 6 AM presents (one per hour from his Santa sack) but forgot we didn’t want status updates.
 I’d just dozed off again and was enjoying a pleasant dream about dear old Harry when Jaiden woke me with his Santa sack at 7 AM.
-He looked happy with this year’s haul, but still keen to start on Xmas tree presents.
+He looked happy with this year’s haul but still keen to start on Xmas tree presents.
 Remote control car proved popular — shame it needed several hours charging before he could play with it (“Dad!”).

 December 25 2013 (Sydney, Australia)